Detailed biographies follow after this list.

 Anne McKenzie, Ed.D. is an experienced educator, building principal, and district leader and currently serves as the superintendent of the Hadley Public Schools.
 She has worked in a variety of settings including juvenile justice facilities, private special education schools, public and private schools, and has leadership experience as a high school principal, executive director and special education director of an educational collaborative, and a superintendent.
 She has also served on several boards.
 She has facilitated various trainings with a wide range of groups including school committees, labor unions, educators, and administrators.
 People describe her workshops and trainings as highly informative, humorous, and as having an impact on organizations and participants.

-Amy B. McKinstry, M.Ed. ( or email@example.com) has 20 years of education experience as a teacher, principal, curriculum coordinator and district director for curriculum, instruction, and assessment.
+Amy B. McKinstry, M.Ed. ( firstname.lastname@example.org or email@example.com) has 23 years of education experience as a teacher, principal, ELA curriculum coordinator, director of curriculum, and is currently the superintendent of the Northbridge Public Schools.
 She has been selected to work with MA DESE as a collaborator and thought partner on several different projects because of her innovative leadership in the Northbridge Public Schools.
-Some of these projects include: firstname.lastname@example.orgPLN for Supporting Evaluator Capacity, Online Calibration Tool Pilot Project, Refining and Piloting the New Teacher Rubric, and DESE's TEEM Videos (Transforming Educator Evaluation in Massachusetts.)
+Some of these projects include: PLN for Supporting Evaluator Capacity, Online Calibration Tool Pilot Project, Refining and Piloting the New Teacher Rubric, and DESE's TEEM Videos (Transforming Educator Evaluation in Massachusetts.)
 Most recently, Amy has been invited to be a member of DESE's MA Calibration Project Design Committee.
 Amy has also presented at several DESE, MSSAA and MASS sponsored conferences on educator evaluation processes and innovations and leveraging learning walks.